quisquous/cactbot/docs/TimelineGuide.md

 If the time passes this line,
 then it will jump as if it had synced exactly on time.
 This is not handled specially in `test_timeline`, which expects the sync to be correct.
+If the `window` extends past the `forcejump` time, this "overhang window" will still be respected even after force jumping until the next sync or jump occurs.

 ### Commands